-Fresh fish is stellar, but quality canned salmon makes for an easier, more budget-friendly way to enjoy this recipe.
-Either option leads to burger with killer flavor that is packed with protein + healthy fats for only 200 calories apiece, and is suitable for anyone following a gluten-free, egg-free or dairy-free eating plan.
+Fresh, high-quality salmon is a knockout here, but quality canned salmon is an easy, often more budget-friendly way to enjoy this recipe.
+Either option yields a burger with killer flavor that is packed with protein + healthy fats for only 200 calories apiece, and is suitable for anyone following a gluten-free, egg-free or dairy-free eating plan.

 Warm or cold, you can’t go wrong, but my favorite way to serve the burgers is hot from the grill on a bed of lemon-y dressed mixed greens and herbs as shown above.
 Between two slices of focaccia, sourdough, or whole grain bread, or tucked into a warm pita or naan with garlicky yogurt or spicy herb sauce is simple and delicious, as is alongside veg, fruit and quinoa or brown rice.